Self-employment Income Support Scheme (SEISS)

 Who can claim this?

-Sole traders and self-employed workers in partnerships can make a claim for the second grant if they are eligible, even if they did not make a claim for the first grant.
+Sole traders and self-employed workers in partnerships can make a claim for this extended support if they are eligible, even if they did not make a claim for the initial grants.

 This scheme is available to self-employed workers who: